fhiso/sources-and-citations/citation-elements.md

 ## Citations elements

-In the data model defined by this standard, a *citation element* consists of three parts:
+In the data model defined by this standard, a *citation element* consists of two parts, both of which are *required*:

-*  an optional *layer identifier*, identifying the *citation layer* to which the *citation element* applies;
 *  a name, called the *citation element name*; and
 *  a value, called the *citation element value*.

-{.ednote}  An earlier draft included a fourth part, a *language tag*.
-This has been moved to the *citation element value* in the form of a *translation set*.
+{.ednote}  Earlier drafts of this standard included two other parts: a *layer identifier* and a *language tag*.
+The *layer identifier* has been made an implementation detail of the serialisation, and the *language tag* has been moved to the *citation element value* in the form of a *translation set*.

-A *citation element set* is defined to be an ordered list of *citation elements*; however *conformant* applications *may* reorder the list subject to the following constraints:
+A *citation element set* is defined to be an ordered list of *citation elements*; *conformant* applications *may* reorder the list subject to the following constraints:

-*  The relative order of *citation elements* must be preserved when they have the same *layer identifier* and *ultimate super-element*.
+*  The relative order of *citation elements* must be preserved when they have the same *ultimate super-element*.

 *  When a *citation element set* contains a *citation element* with the *citation element name* `http://terms.fhiso.org/sources/translatedElement`, the previous element in *citation element set* with a different *citation element name* is referred to as its **translation base**.
-The *translation base* of any such *citation element* must not change if a *citation element set* is reordered.
+The *translation base* of any `translatedElement` *citation element* must not change if a *citation element set* is reordered.

 {.note} The latter requirement can be avoided by processing `translatedElement`s per §3.4.1 of this standard, and then removing them